contao/docs/docs/manual/introduction/contao-open-source-cms.en.md

 And because Contao is installed on a web server, you have access to your data around the clock and from anywhere in the world.
 So you can theoretically work on your website from a beach in Ibiza - although this often leads to problems during your family vacation, which are not technical.

-## open source
+## Open Source

 Open source software is characterized above all by the fact that the comprehensive "free" use of the program is permitted and there is no restriction of licensees or areas of use.
 The openly accessible source code and freedom from license fees are essential prerequisites for free usability.

 For you as a user, this means that you can use the program as you like - even for commercial projects.
-It is a common misconception that open source software may only be used for non-commercial projects.
+It is a common misconception that Open Source software may only be used for non-commercial projects.
 Such a "restriction of licensees" is just not allowed!

-Of all open source licenses, the *General Public License*, or GPL for short, is probably the best known and most frequently used.
+Of all Open Source licenses, the *General Public License*, or GPL for short, is probably the best known and most frequently used.
 It guarantees the licensee the right to use a program

 - to use,
 - to be changed at will,